Consensys/armlet/README.md

 Armlet is a thin wrapper around the MythX API written in Javascript which simplifies interaction with MythX.
-For example, the library wraps API analysis requests into a promise.
+For example, the library wraps API analysis requests into a promise, merges status information with analysis-result information, and judiciously polls for results.

 # Installation